-Welcome to all students joining NHGS Sixth Form from September 2023, alongside those returning to complete their A levels in year 13.
+Welcome to all students joining NHGS Sixth Form from September 2024, alongside those returning to complete their A levels in the Upper 6th.
 We hope that this finds both you and your families well and want to reassure you of our commitment to work with you to ensure success both academically and personally.

 We are delighted that you have decided to continue your education in the Sixth Form at NHGS.
 Our expectation is that you will study at least three A levels through the two years.
-You should have received appropriate guidance and counselling about A level options post-16 and we expect students to continue with all their courses to examinations at the end of Year 13.
-Exceptionally students may wish to change courses at the start of Year 12.
+You should have received appropriate guidance and counselling about A level options post-16 and we expect students to continue with all their courses to examinations at the end of the Upper 6th.
+Exceptionally students may wish to change courses at the start of the Lower 6th.
 If a student wishes to change their courses, they must think carefully about the implications and discuss the proposal with Mrs Pegg, Head of Sixth Form.
 Changes will only be agreed if it is judged to be the right choice for the student, and all changes should be made by the end of September.
 Changes will also be subject to availability on that course.